A guide for spiritual seekers, leaders, and companions

 Example: Experiencing profound loss or a crisis of faith

-Seeking: Deeper trust, to be able to let go of control, images of God, and identity fusions; surrender.
+Seeking: Deeper trust and surrender; to be able to let go of control and previous images of God that no longer hold meaning and comfort; to find new identity fusions;

 God is: Silent, absent, non-existent or mysterious